 If termite foam doesn’t suit my needs, is there any other product I should be looking at?

-Delayed effect or not?
+- Delayed effect or not?
 Does your pest foam product kill on contact, or have a delayed action effect so that the poisoned termites can carry the insecticide back to the Queen?
-The latter gives you more chance of cutting of the future growth of the colony at the root.
+The latter gives you more chance of cutting off the future growth of the colony at the root.

 In some cases, termite foams are better used in tandem with other pest control products, than as a stand-alone treatment.
 For example couple the Spectracide termite foam with the Spectracide Terminate Termite Detection & Killing Stakes (a form of bait treatment for termites), and the Spectracide Terminate Termite & Carpenter Ant Killer (AccuShot Sprayer) (liquid pesticide).